Tips. Insight. Offers. Are You In?

-Chatbots have progressed rapidly over the past couple of years with advancements in Natural Language Processing (NLP) utilised used across voice and text driven interfaces.
+Chatbots have progressed rapidly over the past couple of years with advancements in Natural Language Processing (NLP) utilized used across voice and text-driven interfaces.
 There has never been a better time to start a conversational UI project.
 However its still vitally important to plan your project carefully.

 At The Bot Forge, we like to ask our clients the following questions to ensure we have a clear understanding of what they want to achieve with their chatbot project.

-So whether you are looking at creating your own bot, or commisioning a team of chatbot experts like ourselves 😉 then it’s important to ask yourself the following 10 questions before you start building the best chatbot.
+So whether you are looking at creating your own bot, or commissioning a team of chatbot experts like ourselves ;) then it's important to ask yourself the following 10 questions before you start building the best chatbot.

 1. What is the purpose of your chatbot?

 Why do you want to create a chatbot?
 What do you want the chatbot to do for your business and how will it achieve your business goals?

 Right from the beginning of the project, it? s important for yourself and team to have a clear understanding about what your chatbot will do

-2. What are the key goals of your chatbot?
+2. What are the key goals of your bot project?

-What are the main aims of your chatbot?
+What are the main aims of your conversational ai project?
 It could be to drive sales, provide 24/7 customer support or engage with new and existing customers by gathering customer feedback and delivering new product information.

 3. How will you measure your success

 How will you determine the success of your chatbot?
 What will your Key Performance Indicators (KPI) be?

-For example, you could look at click-through rates, the numbers of enquiries handled correctly or feedback statistics gathered.
+For example, you could look at click-through rates, the numbers of inquiries handled correctly or feedback statistics gathered.

 4. Who is going to use your chatbot?